caesarshift/msfw/README.md

 ## Why

-1. No completed CLI solution for configuring or monitoring
+1. No complete CLI solution for configuring or monitoring
   * CLI solution does not list results in a tabular format
   * Does not work in an enterprise environment as it does not show group policy status (if group policy enables firewall, built in tool does not show firewall as running)
-  * Overcomplicated commands (in my opinion) and missing features (find rules that meet 'X' criteria)
+  * Overly complicated commands (in my opinion) and missing features (find rules that meet 'X' criteria)
 1. Incomplete Logging
   * Built-in logging is disabled by default
   * Built-in logging does not show executable associated with a blocked packet